Dieses Portal bietet Basiswissen zum Thema Astronomie und zeigt aktuelle Forschungsarbeiten und -kooperationen in der Schweiz auf.

 Image: NASA, ESA, A. Simon, M.H.
 Wong and the OPAL team

-The earth and seven other planets together orbit the sun.
-From the center outwards they are called: Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus and Neptune.
-Until 2006 Pluto was a ninth planet, but he was then downgraded to a dwarf planet.
+A total of eight planets orbit our Sun.
+From the inside outwards, they are Mercury, Venus, Earth, Mars, Jupiter, Saturn, Uranus and Neptune.
+Pluto was considered the ninth planet until 2006, but was then downgraded to a dwarf planet.
+Planets also exist outside our Solar System, and these are known as exoplanets.

-The inner four planets, Mercury, Venus, Earth and Mars are terrestrial planets.
-They are made of solid, rocky material and their portion of gas (the atmosphere) is very small compared to their total mass.
-In contrast, Jupiter, Saturn, Uranus and Neptune are largely gaseous.
-It is assumed that they posses a small solid core.
-Due to their big sizes they are also called gas giants.
+The inner four planets, Mercury, Venus, Earth and Mars, are terrestrial planets (or rocky planets).
+They are made of solid, rocky material, and their gaseous atmospheres contribute little to the total mass of each planet.
+Jupiter, Saturn, Uranus and Neptune, on the other hand, are mostly gaseous and probably have a small solid core.
+Because of their size, these are also known as gas giants.